Scroll to navigation

 NOTES

 As noted, most of the verify options are for testing or debugging purposes.
-Normally only the -CApath, -CAfile, -CAstore and (if the responder is a 'global VA') -VAfile options need to be used.
+Normally only the -CApath, -CAfile and (if the responder is a 'global VA') -VAfile options need to be used.

 The OCSP server is only useful for test and demonstration purposes: it is not really usable as a full OCSP responder.
 It contains only a very simple HTTP request handling and can only handle the POST form of OCSP queries.
 It also handles requests serially meaning it cannot respond to new requests until it has processed the current one.
 The text index file format of revocation is also inefficient for large quantities of revocation data.

-It is possible to run this command in responder mode via a CGI script using the -reqin and -respout options.
+It is possible to run the ocsp application in responder mode via a CGI script using the reqin and respout options.

 EXAMPLES